g-w1/blog/_drafts/writing-a-compiler.md

     SawEquals,
     SawGreaterThan,
     SawBang,
-    InComment,
 }
 ```

 Then to lex I just iterate through all the characters in the input string and match to them with the state.
 If I see a `'<'` and am in the `Start` state, then I will set the state to `SawLessThan`.
+Then if I see an `'='`, I will append a `GreaterEquals` token and set the state to start, and if I see anything else, I will append a `GreaterThan` and set the state to start and go one character back.
 If I am in the `InNum` state and see a number then I will append it to the intermediate string and keep going.
 If I see something else then I will set the character back one and set the state to `Start`.
 I think you get the gist of this approach.

 To get an idea of even _how_ to write a Tokenizer/lexer I started reading the source code of the [zig](https://github.com/ziglang/zig) programming language (it is aimed to be a replacement to c).
 The codebase is in c++/zig which is similar enough to Rust to understand.
 It is also relatively small.
 It is in just one flat directory with around 30 files.
 I found this much easier to navigate than the [Rust](https://github.com/rust-lang/rust) codebase, which has _tons_ of directories.
 I would recommend the zig language for learning how to write a language.